The reparative relationship...

 What makes the dual relationship phenomenon less of a problem for me?

 The postmodern therapies don't seek to create a reparative relationship.
 It is rare I make statements about what 'we' don't do, but in this case I think it is really important to grasp the difference.
+As I've said relationship is present tense here and now and based on radical acceptance.
 I transmit a way of approaching problems; problems belong around the client more than within him.
 Problems are more likely to be altered positively when they are met with curiosity, with confidence and with gentleness.
 I highlight aspects of what a person has said with the purpose of altering their vision (but not altering their version) of events, by noticing the good.
 People pick up this way of thinking and start talking to themselves in this way, so if you want you could say 'I' become an internalised object.
 But that's not what I'm about.
 I am not going to be 'your twin', nor your safe argument, never your 'mirror'.
 I will never aim to provide you with a corrective emotional experience!

 Heaven forbid - what arrogance.